Kickback (finance)

 A kickback is a payment that partially offsets a larger payment in another direction.
 The term often connotes a secret or illegal payment, such as a form of negotiated bribery in which a commission is secretly paid to the person who arranges a deal.
 Generally speaking, the remuneration (money, goods, or services handed over) for a kickback is negotiated ahead of time.
 The kickback varies from other kinds of bribes in that there is implied collusion between agents of the two parties, rather than one party extorting the bribe from the other.
 The purpose of the kickback is usually to encourage the other party to cooperate in the scheme.

 The term "kickback" comes from colloquial English language, and describes the way a recipient of illegal gain "kicks back" a portion of it to another person for that person's assistance in obtaining it.

 Types and methods

 The most common form of kickback involves a vendor submitting a fraudulent or inflated invoice (often for goods or services which were not needed, of inferior quality, or both), with an employee of the victim company assisting in securing payment.
-For their assistance in securing payment, the individual receives some sort of payment (cash, goods, services) or favor (the hiring of a relative, employment, etc.).
+For their assistance in securing payment, the individual receives some sort of payment (cash, goods, services) or service.

 "Kickback brokers" are individuals who may not receive the kickback personally, but who help link the individual or company providing the goods or services with individuals capable of assisting with the illegal payments.
 For helping to link the two colluding parties, either or both parties may make a payment to this "broker".

+Kickbacks can be in return for recruitment.